yosemitebandit/vebsite/content/notes/sterilizing-instruments.md

 * seems like UV could work well for glass vessels
 * EtO could be used for sensitive probes
 * autoclave for sturdier probes
+* this is a nice review of [chemical sterilants][http://www.ncbi.nlm.nih.gov/pmc/articles/PMC99773/)